samjkirk/aws-python-app/README.md

 ### Running the program

-1. SSH into your EC2 instance...
+1. SSH into your EC2 instance.
+(GitBash has a built in SSH protocol)
 ```
 ssh -i "the-location-of-your-ec2-pem-file.pem" ubuntu@your-ubuntu-instance
 ```